Continental Innovates with Rancher and Kubernetes

 Security is one of the most talked-about topics for Kubernetes users.
 Google “Kubernetes security” and you’ll find a huge number of articles, blogs and more.
 The reason is simple: you need to align your container and Kubernetes security with your organization’s existing security profile.

-Kubernetes has some strong security best practices for your cluster—authentication and authorization, encryption in secrets and objects in the etcd database—to name a few.
-However, you need to be aware of other risks, such as privilege escalation and secrets obtained.
+-- Kubernetes has some strong security best practices for your cluster—authentication and authorization, encryption in secrets and objects in the etcd database—to name a few.

 The k3s project was started by Darren Shepherd, Chief Architect at Rancher 7 months ago and has already become one of the most popular Kubernetes options on the CNCF Landscape by number of GitHub stars.